What is Rhetoric?

-Difference between Rhetorical Device and Figures of Speech
+Difference Between Rhetorical Device and Figures of Speech

 Rhetorical figures or devices are employed to achieve particular emphasis and effect.
 Rhetorical devices, however, are different from “figures of speech”.
-Wherever and whenever a figure of speech is used in written texts and speech, it alters meanings of words.
-For example, the metaphor used in the expression “He is a tiger,” is a complete altered form of a simple idea “He is brave.”
+Wherever and whenever a figure of speech is used in written texts and speech, it alters the meanings of words.
+For example, the metaphor used in the expression “He is a tiger,” is a complete altered form of the simple idea “He is brave.”
 Try to compare this example to the use of a rhetorical device in the example below:

 “I am never ever going to rob anyone for you and never, never ever give in to your sinful wish.”